Celtic goddess of the sun, endurance, inspiration and forgiveness.

 Rhi has met her foster brother and does very well with him.
 She wants to play and is easily redirected.
 That said, Rhiannon seems dominant towards other dogs, especially females.
 Since she was most likely used as a breeding-machine, her experience with other dogs might not have always been positive.
 A home with a compatible male is not ruled out, but she will not be placed with another female.

 Behavior with other animals:

 Hasn't met any cats since being in her foster home but might have a low to medium prey-drive.
 She is nonreactive to the horses nearby.
 Foster mom thinks she will be low prey-drive but were not sure until she feels better.

 Working on crate training, house training and basic commands.
 Rhiannon is eager-to-please and really wants to become a well-behaved family companion.
-It's just matter of learning house manners.
+It's just a matter of learning house manners.
 She most likely lived outside all her life and was never thought how to behave in a house.
 She needs to learn all about the good life now and is soaking it up.

 Such a sweet, loving and compassionate lady.
-Despite all she's been through, all Rhiannon wants is to love and be loved.
-And while some people might be put off by her appearance, we think she is GORGEOUS...
+Despite all she's been through, Rhiannon only wants to love and be loved.
+And while some people might be put off by her appearance and her medical issues, we think she is GORGEOUS...
 And so worth the trouble.
 Please give her a chance?

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.